failify/example-cassandra/README.md

 This repo contains sample [Failify](https://failify.io) test cases for Cassandra.
-To make things easier for illustration purposes, the build folder from v3.11.4 of cassandra built on Debian Stretch is included in the repo so anyone who wants to try the test cases is not required to build Cassandra    from scratch.
+To make things easier for illustration purposes, the required files from the build directory of v3.11.4 of cassandra built on Debian Stretch (using ``ant artifacts`` command) is included in the repo so anyone who wants to try the test cases is not required to build Cassandra from scratch.

 To run the test cases, first you need to install the following dependencies:
 - Docker 1.13+